Windsor-Essex Market Report

 Kingsville & Essex

-Moving further south past Amherstburg along highway 20 is the lakeside town of Kingsville, with the town of Essex 15 minutes inland.
+Moving further south past Amherstburg along highway 20 is the lakeside town of Kingsville, with the town of Essex fifteen minutes inland.
 Beyond these primary towns centres, the surrounding landscape is mainly agricultural, with a vibrant winery scene centered near Kingsville and along the waterfront.
 In total, this sub-market has a population of just over 40K, with 550 resale units sold in 2023.

 Community Overview: